Block-encoding structured matrices for data input in quantum computing: Block-encoding schemes

 As in the simplified case, the matrix is labelled from the three perspectives $(d,m)$, $(i,s_r)$, and $(j,s_c)$.
 Now however, because of the padding, not all labels $(d,m)$ with $0\le d<D, 0\le m<M$ are in-range and are mapped by $O_r$ and $O_c$ to row and column indices $i,j$ matching the matrix pattern.
 These are flagged by a new oracle, which we call $O_{\text{rg}}$, the out-of-range oracle:

 The oracle is controlled on the $D,M$ registers and flips a ``delete" flag qubit whenever $(d,m)$ is out-of-range, which we draw as

-an oval serving as the control for the $O_\text{rg}$-controlled NOT; the $d$ and $m$ registers are not modified.
+Reminiscent of the usual circular notation for controls, the circle/oval serves as the control for the $O_\text{rg}$-controlled NOT; the $d$ and $m$ registers are not modified.
 The out-of-range oracle can be implemented with quantum arithmetics, possibly using ancilla qubits, and have a low $O(\text{polylog}\ N)$ $T$-gate count.
 Like for the $O_c$ and $O_r$ oracles, the arithmetic expressions underlying $O_\text{rg}$ follow from the structure of the matrix and the chosen labelling in terms of $(d,m)$.

 The oracles $O_c$ and $O_\text{data}$ may map invalid $(d,m)$ to any values, they just need to be unitary.
 For valid $(d,m)$, the specific values of the corresponding $s_r$ and $s_c$ are irrelevant, as long as they are within range $0\le s_r<S_r$ and $0\le s_c<S_c$.
 Example constructions are shown in section~\ref{sec:examples}.